ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 ---
-description: "An overview of Continuous Integration, Continuous Delivery, Continuous Deployment, and an introduction to GitLab CI/CD."
+description: "An overview of Continuous Integration, Continuous Delivery, and Continuous Deployment, as well as an introduction to GitLab CI/CD."
 ---

 # Introduction to CI/CD with GitLab